Fadikk367/aghss-zad2/README.md

 Finally you can write `npm start` in your terminal (in project main folder).

 ### API
 If running locally, don't forget about "localhost:3000" prefix.
-If running on some hosting then your domain name is your prefix.
+If running on some hosting then your domain name is your prefix. "/addOne" route is built to handle data from request body.

 * /getAll - getting all data from the database,
 * /getOne/:id - getting single document with given id,